Total CE Credit Hours: 1

 Yes, most likely.
 Look Up Your State Board for more detailed information.
 Logged-in site members will see the relevant approval information displayed in the Approvals tab for every course.

-Do you have special accommodations for my disability (ADA)?
+Do you have accommodations for my disability (ADA)?

-Please contact us!
+If you are having trouble using Addiction Counselor CE, please contact us!
 We would be happy to accommodate your needs right away, and your input will help us make Addiction Counselor CE more accessible for future users too.

 How do I enroll in this course?

 Use the Enroll In This Course button and just follow the instructions!
-You don't pay anything until you're ready to take an exam.
+You don't pay anything until you're ready

 What do I have to do to complete the course?